Nevenall/sufficient-reason/System/Magick.md

 # Working Magick

-  Magick is a change in reality.
-One you make happen through an effort of your Enlightened Will.
-This change is called a *feat.*
+  Magick is a broad term for creating changes in reality through an effort of your Enlightened Will.
+Such an effort is called a *feat* or a *working.*

-  It is possible to accomplish anything you desire through Magick, but the larger and more complex a feat you attempt, the more dice Reality will have to resist you and there are consequences for failing a mystick action.
+  It is possible to accomplish anything you desire through Magick but, the larger and more complex a feat you attempt the more dice Reality will have to resist your action.

 ## Magick is an Expression of Your Will

-  Because magick is an expression of your will, it requires a conscious choice by the Mage.
+  Because magick is an expression of your Will, it requires a conscious choice by the Mage.

 ## Leverage the Power of your Practice